Shuten-dōji: Named swords and arms

-The warriors in their oi (portable chests; "pannier" according to Reider) conceal their armors and swords, many of which have proper names.
+Warriors would conceal their armor and swords, many of which have been given proper names, in their oi (portable chests; "panniers" according to Reider).

 Raikō's chest contained the sword Chisui (ちすゐ, assumed to be "血吸", thus "Bloodsucker"), vermilion armor (hiodoshi) called randen gusari (らんでん鎖, Randen Chain), and a vermilion helmet called Shishiō ("Lion King" or "Lion Lord".)
 Hōshō's contained a two-foot halberd (ko-naginata) called Iwakiri (Cutting Rock or Stonecutter).
 Tsuna had a sword named Onikiri Yasutsuna|Onikiri (Cutting Demon or Demon Slasher) and yellow-green set of armor and helmet.

 A real existing tachi (Japanese long sword) named Dōjigiri, which is one of the Five Best Swords under Heaven and designated national treasure of Japan, is associated with the tradition of being the sword that killed Shuten-dōji.
 Tada Shrine also has a tachi, Onikirimaru, which has a legend that it defeated Shuten-dōji.
 Kitano Tenmangū Shrine owns tachi that has been handed down as Onikiri (also known as Higekiri) described in this tradition.

 In the Otogi Bunko text discussed here however, since many swords attack Shuten-dōji and sever his head, it is not clear who or which sword is to be credited with the decapitation.